dartmax/pinball/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+## Add your MAP_TILER_KEY:
+    Register on maptiler.com, and copy your own key to env file

 ## Run test and coverage:

 Launches the test runner in the interactive watch mode.\